 Job costing is the financial backbone of contracting.
 Track labor, materials, subs, and equipment in near real time to tighten bids, stop profit leaks, and make smarter decisions on every project.

-Step-by-step job costing for contractors: track labor, materials, subs, and equipment to improve bids, control costs, and protect profits.
+Step-by-step job costing to track labor, materials, subs, and equipment so contractors can tighten bids, control costs, and protect margins.

 Author: MicroEstimates